rajeshvkothari/oom/GIN_README_2508.md

     - **Steps for Building/using tosca images:**

-      For above mentioned tosca components, its possible to either build fresh images or use pre-built images from CCI_REPO.
+      For above mentioned tosca components, it’s possible to either build fresh images or use pre-built images from CCI_REPO.

 	  Log in to the demo_server and perform steps as follows: